Exploring the Use of Autonomous Unmanned Vehicles for Supporting Power Grid Operations: Integrating and Optimizing Autonomous Unmanned Vehicles for Grid Operations

 where $b_{ij}$ represents the inverse of line reactance.

 In modern power systems, day-ahead and intra-day optimal power flow calculations are becoming more common.
-System operators can adjust their schedules and dispatch plans (e.g., minutes to hours before real-time) to accommodate changes in demand, renewable generation, and other distributed energy resources.
-Note that the autonomous vehicles need time to travel, for simplicity we assume that they can safely arrive at target locations within the planned operational timeframe after being dispatched.
-In addition, regarding the power delivered to the grid by different autonomous vehicles, we make the following assumption: \begin{assumption}[Power generation from autonomous vehicles] The integration of autonomous vehicles to support grid operations is mainly achieved through technologies like V2G \cite{karfopoulos2015distributed}.
-For ease of modeling, in this work we ignore the state of charge and discharging efficiency of batteries, and simply provide a nominal power generation value $p^{v}$ for each vehicle $v$.
-We assume that all the selected vehicles $v \in \cal{V}$ can provide power generation reliably during the limited timeframe, once dispatched to their designated locations. \end{assumption} The integration of autonomous vehicles for grid operations can be formulated as an optimal power flow-based problem, as given by:
+System operators can adjust their schedules and dispatch plans (e.g., minutes to hours before real time) to accommodate changes in demand, renewable generation, and other distributed energy resources.
+Note that autonomous vehicles need time to travel; for simplicity, we assume that they can safely arrive at target locations within the planned operational time frame after being dispatched.
+In addition, regarding the power delivered to the grid by different autonomous vehicles, we make the following assumption: \begin{assumption}[Power generation from autonomous vehicles] The integration of autonomous vehicles to support grid operations is mainly achieved through technologies such as V2G \cite{karfopoulos2015distributed}.
+For ease of modeling, in this work, we ignore the state of charge and discharging efficiency of batteries, and simply provide a nominal power generation value $p^{v}$ for each vehicle $v$.
+We assume that all the selected vehicles $v \in \cal{V}$ can provide power generation reliably during the limited time frame, once dispatched to their designated locations. \end{assumption} The integration of autonomous vehicles for grid operations can be formulated as an optimal power flow-based problem, as given by: